chicorasia/astranovos/README.md

 - **Cyrillic, Latin and Greek support**.
 Use of a font family with support for different character sets.
 - **Coroutines**.
 Extensive use of coroutines for remote data access and other operations.
 - **Flow**.
 Use of flows instead of LiveData.
+- **Automated Testing & TDD**.
+Automated unit and integration tests using JUnit4 and KoinTest.
 - **Dependency injection with Koin**.
 - **Fragment-based navigation**.